 The revised consolidated statement of expenses and allocation between chargeable expenses and nonchargeable expenses (the "statement") was prepared based on management's interpretation of case law relevant to union fair share costs, in which a union is authorized by statute to collect from non-members only those fees and dues necessary to perform its duties as a collective bargaining representative.
-This statement is not intended to be a complete presentation of AFSCME's financial position, or changes in its net assets and its cash flows in accordance with generally accepted accounting principles.
+This statement is not intended to be a complete presentation of AFSCME's consolidated financial position, or changes in its net assets and their cash flows in accordance accounting principles generally accepted in the United States of America.